vivocha/hands-free-chrome/README.md

 **`HandsFreeChrome # captureScreenshot(url, outputType)`**

-Capture a screenshot of a web page.
+Capture a screenshot of a web page and create image files.

 Params: